milewski/comfy-builder/README.md

 # ✨ ComfyUI Node Builder [![GitHub Stars](https://img.shields.io/github/stars/milewski/comfy-builder?style=social)](https://github.com/milewski/comfy-builder)

-A Rust framework for building custom nodes for ComfyUI with enhanced performance and simplified development workflow.
+A Rust framework for building custom nodes for ComfyUI.

 </div>

-> [!NOTE]
+> [!WARNING]
 > While the core functionality is operational, some features from the Python version are still being implemented.
 > The framework is actively developed and aims to eventually match the full capabilities of the official ComfyUI node system.